owendaigle/TRM-server-home-page/jekyll/blog_posts/7 - in progress projects/post.md

 - Learn more about docker/kubernetes (I already know the basics, but I want to know more)
 - Learn more about android building (I have already built for herolte, but want to start tinkering more, and building for more devices)
-- Get custom router up and running using OPNsense
+- Get custom router up and running using OPNsense *UPDATE: I have figured out the basics of this now, still learning*
-- Set up VLANs on home network
+- Set up VLANs on home network *UPDATE: I have figured out these now :-)*